microsoft/lain/lain_derive/README.md

 Core functionality for proc macros used in [lain](https://github.com/microsoft/lain).
 Do not refer to this crate directly and instead use the macros re-exported from `lain`.

+NOTE: Much of this crate is re-implemented and cherry-picked from [serde](https://github.com/serde-rs/serde/)'s derive crate.
+Thanks to the serde developers for their work.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to